yt-dlp/yt-dlp/CONTRIBUTING.md

 # DEVELOPER INSTRUCTIONS

 Most users do not need to build yt-dlp and can [download the builds](https://github.com/yt-dlp/yt-dlp/releases) or get them via [the other installation methods](README.md#installation).

-To quickly run yt-dlp as a developer, you don't need to build anything either.
-Simply execute
+Alternatively, simply execute

 ```shell
 $ python -m yt_dlp